LemonLucy/LemonLucy.github.io/content/en/contact/contact.md

 # Order that this section appears on the page.
 weight: 30

-title: '문의'
+title: 'Contact'
-subtitle: '여기로 문의주세요!'
+subtitle: 'Find us here!'

 type: landing